prashanthi-r/traindy/analysis_deliverable/tech_report/README.md

 ### Why did you use this statistical test or ML algorithm?

 We used the T-test because we wanted to compare two distributions to determine whether they are statistically different.

-### Which other tests did you consider or evaluate?

 ### How did you measure success or failure?
 Why that metric/value?
 What challenges did you face evaluating the model?
 Did you have to clean or restructure your data?
 For the purposes of this project, we split our data into train (2017 - half of 2018 data) and test (remaining half of 2018 - 2019).
 We first converted the train data into a user purchase history matrix for each customer.
 This matrix would contain “1” if a user has purchased that product and “0” otherwise.
 We then trained our CVAE on this user purchase history matrix to obtain a latent space that our CVAE would use to generate new samples for a customer of a given category from the same distribution.
 In order to validate our model, we will calculate the precision and recall of the prediction on the train and test data.
 We alternatively consider using the cosine similarity between the predicted user history and the actual user history in the test dataset for returning users.